Smart people ask for help

 Of course, I know that he is in his big-boy-I-can-do-it-myself stage.
 And that he is likely parroting a meme embedded in popular culture.
 He refused to believe me when I told him that I asked for help all the time.
 But, hey, I have time to demonstrate this throughout the next few weeks and years.
 Not too concerned, but it definitely made me think about this old idea.

 I am smart.
 I ask for help.
 I am smart BECAUSE I ask for help.

 Well, regardless of all that.
 I KNOW that asking for help when you need it is the single biggest skill that you need to hone as you go through life.

 You need a balance, of course.
 Helplessness is not what this is about.
 This is knowing, after a certain amount of effort, that you need more than your own resources and perspective.

 I asked a dear friend for help this morning and she gave me some solid advice and a book recommendation that is shifting my view of things to more positive territory.
 I was able to pull through this blip faster because of the help I asked for.

 We humans are social creatures.
-As much as I avoid the memes of our culture, and as much as I have my own deep spiritual practice, I still need support, connection, and friendship.
+As much as I avoid the memes of our culture, and as much as I have my own deep spiritual practise, I still need support, connection, and friendship.
 This is called ‘being human’.

 And it is okay to be human!!!